 Prizes and Contests

-To submit writing for consideration, please send two hard copies of your essay to John Burt, Acting Director of the University Writing Program, at the English department, Mailstop 023.
+To submit writing for consideration, please submit your essay to Laura John via e-mail.
 Please include the following information in a cover letter:

 - your name, campus address and campus phone number